 The Honors Senior Project (sometimes called a thesis) is the culmination of your work as an undergraduate Honors student.
 This is an extended project that utilizes the skills and knowledge you have gained during your undergraduate education to demonstrate your ability to be an active, engaged, scholarly citizen.
 This project may take a variety of forms, depending on your major/college, your future goals, and your interests.

-In four colleges (Arts & Sciences, CASNR, Hixon-Lied Fine & Performing Arts, and Journalism and Mass Communications), students may also submit a thesis to the college as part of the process of earning a level of distinction.
+In four colleges (Arts & Sciences, CASNR, Hixson-Lied Fine & Performing Arts, and Journalism and Mass Communications), students may also submit a thesis to the college as part of the process of earning a level of distinction.
 Submitting to both Honors and your college will require two sets of paperwork, may impact which project option you choose, and may require you to meet earlier due dates than the Honors Program's.
 Consult the Colleges' pages for full details.

-To submit your paper work to the Honors program, please either bring it in person to Knoll 213 OR submit thesis paperwork online.
+To submit your paperwork to the Honors program, please either bring it in person to Knoll 213 OR submit thesis paperwork online.

 Please see this document for formatting and submission guidelines.